MadhuKashyap/CodingConcepts/Trees/BinaryIndexedTree.md

 	arr[0..n-1] --> Input array for which prefix sum is evaluated. */

 	// Returns sum of arr[0..index].
-This function
-	// assumes that the array is preprocessed and
-	// partial sums of array elements are stored
-	// in BITree[].
 	int getSum(int index)
 	{
-		int sum = 0; // Initialize result
+		int sum = 0;

-		// index in BITree[] is 1 more than
-		// the index in arr[]
-		index = index + 1;
+		// index in BITree[] is 1 more than the index in arr[] index = index + 1;

 		// Traverse ancestors of BITree[index]
 		while(index>0)
 		{
-			// Add current element of BITree
+			// Add current element of BITree to sum sum += BITree[index];
-			// to sum
-			sum += BITree[index];

-			// Move index to parent node in
+			// Move index to parent node
-			// getSum View
 			index -= index & (-index);
 		}
 		return sum;